adaptto/2021-aem-dynamic-media/README.md

 * AEM cloud author instance running on port 4502
 * Optional: AEM cloud publish instance running on port 4503

-It is recommended to set up the local AEM instances with `nosamplecontent` run mode.

 ### Project overview